SciTools/iris/docs/iris/src/userguide/real_and_lazy_data.rst

 Dask processing options
 -----------------------

-As stated earlier in this user guide section, Iris uses dask to provide lazy data arrays for both Iris cubes and coordinates.
+As stated earlier in this discussion, Iris uses dask to provide lazy data arrays for both Iris cubes and coordinates.
 Iris also uses dask functionality for processing deferred operations on lazy arrays.